-Valleys, wildlife, mountains, rivers, and the fascinating culture and traditional practises of Malana are all great giveaways – towering customs, philosophies, and practises such as cannabis farming, touch-me-not beliefs, lambs as a medium of law and order, and among other taboos that have piqued the interest of the entire country.
+Valleys, wildlife, mountains, rivers, and the fascinating culture and traditional practices of Malana are all great giveaways – towering customs, philosophies, and practices such as cannabis farming, touch-me-not beliefs, lambs as a medium of law and order, and among other taboos that have piqued the interest of the entire country.

 The most intriguing fact about this unusual location is that it is thought that the great Alexander’s straight descendants are his individuals.

 Jamadagni Temple, Chalal Trekking Trail, and Renuka Devi Shrine Temple.

 Trekking, camping, pilgrimage, and, Bathing in Hot Springs.

 Shoja appears to be nothing more than a lush green carpet that covers the entire area, and it is hard to determine where the green carpet ends.
 It has a mythical and mystical quality to it.
 Shoja is a part of the well-known Himalayan National Park, which allows you to walk through the forest and connect with nature.

 For most people, Shoja village remains off the beaten path, which explains why it still feels undiscovered.
 This is a breathtaking spot with sloping hills covered in lushness, conifers, and deodars stretching for miles, and an extraordinary view of the snow-covered peaks.

 The temperature has been known to drop to -5 degrees Celsius at night in December and January.
 The maximum temperature here reaches 9 degrees Celsius even in March when the plains are hot.